The gratitude trap

 And somehow, that makes it worse.

 The quiet ache persists.
 Not loud enough to count as a crisis.
 Just consistent enough to be unnerving.
-And the longer you ignore it, the louder it gets.
+And the longer you ignore it, the harder it is to pretend it isn’t there.

 When gratitude becomes a surveillance system